cjus/node-neo4j-presentation/presentation/readme.md

 A "thing" is represented by a **vertex** and a "link" is referred to as an **edge**.
 We can think of the vertices as representing nodes and the edges as the relationship between them.
 From here on out we'll simply refer to them as **nodes** and **links**.

-Graphs can take on real world meaning, such as the relationships between people.
-In this graph, Tom knows Alex but doesn't directly know Bill or even his neighbors, Susan and Jane.
+Graphs can take on real world meaning, such as revealing the relationships between people.
+For example, in this graph, Tom knows Alex but doesn't directly know Bill or even his neighbors, Susan and Jane.
 If Tom wanted to meet Susan, he could ask Alex to introduce them.

 <img src="alex-introduces-tom-and-susan.png" width="400"/>

-Graphs can also become quite complex, such as the web of social acquaintances on Facebook and LinkedIn.
+when lots of nodes and links exists, graphs can become quite complex, such as the web of social acquaintances on Facebook and LinkedIn.

 <img src="graph4.png" width="400"/>

 ## Graphs revealed

-Graph diagrams came about as the leisurely pursuit of [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is widely regarded as the most prolific mathematician of all time.
+Graph diagrams came about as a side effect of a leisurely pursuit of [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is widely regarded as the most prolific mathematician of all time.

 <img src="Leonhard_Euler.jpg" width="200"/>

-In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was much talked about by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
+In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was proposed by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
 During a time of great prosperity, the people of Königsberg constructed seven bridges across the Pregel River to connect two islands to the surrounding landscape.

 The people of Königsberg pondered whether it was possible to cross the seven bridges without crossing one twice.

 In a short paper, Euler offered a proof that such a path could not exist.
-Don't worry, we won't get into the proof here because it isn't the proof that we're interested in, but rather the way in which Euler approached the problem.
+We won't get into the proof here because it isn't the proof that we're interested in, but rather the way in which Euler approached the problem.

 <img src="Seven_Bridges_of_Konigsberg.png"/>

-Euler represented the land masses as vertices and used links to represents the bridges.
-He then labeled each vertex with a letter from A to D. With this, Euler inadvertently founded an extensive branch of mathematics called graph theory - to which many other well-known mathematicians have since contributed.
+Euler represented the land masses as nodes and used links to represents the bridges.
+He then assigned each of the nodes  a letter from A to D. With this, Euler inadvertently founded an extensive branch of mathematics called graph theory - to which many other well-known mathematicians have since contributed.

 ## Graphs are everywhere

-However, graphs didn't start with Euler, his keen contribution was in how to visualize and discuss them in the context of mathematics.

 Today, researchers are using graphs to understand diverse topics such as biodiversity, terrorist networks, and the spread of global epidemics.

 Here is a graph that links 40 of the earliest known AIDS patients by sexual contact.

 <img src="aids.png" width="500"/>

 You may have taken a train on your way to this presentation.
 Did you enjoy riding a graph?

 If you consider a map of the New York City subway system - or any subway in the world for that matter - and if you label the train stations as nodes and the routes connecting stations as links - you'll quickly see a graph emerge.

 <img src="nycsubway.jpg" width="500"/>